 You can also go through this guide on how to start your own GoFundMe campaign.

 5. Optimize work schedule with restricted hours and no double bookings

 With social distancing becoming the norm now, you can’t afford to overbook or take double bookings.
-You will need to manage the capacity of your staff members and cap the maximum number of clients you can attend at a time.
+You will need to optimize your salon’s schedule by managing the capacity of your staff members and capping the maximum number of clients you can attend at a time.

 To tackle such COVID-19 business problems, consider switching to an online booking system like Appointy which can help you view your schedule for a day/week/month at a glance.
 You can check every staff’s individual schedule as well and ensure that it is optimized.

-Other than this, it can not only help you get more business during your working hours, but also reduce no-shows by a great deal.
-You can also avoid cancellations by accepting prepayments on your appointments.
+Other than this, it can not only help you get more business during your working hours but also reduce no-shows by a great deal.
+You can also avoid cancellations by accepting prepayments for your appointments.
 Your clients are less likely to cancel their appointments when they’ve already paid you in advance!

 Appointy provides you with an all-in-one customized dashboard where you can manage your appointments, staff schedules, in-salon capacity all from one place making it an ideal salon scheduling software.

-Covering up the incurred costs, and making money is of high importance for salon owners right now, and switching to online scheduling software can really make a difference for your salon business.
+Covering up the incurred costs, and making money is of high importance for salon owners during this economic revival, and switching to online scheduling software can really make a difference for your salon business.

-Ready to maximize business for your salon during Covid-19?
+Ready to maximize business revenue for your salon?
 Try Appointy now!